Recognition of Prior Learning / Credit Transfer Policy

 • grant credit for formal study undertaken in recognised tertiary institutions in Australia, including universities, colleges, TAFE and other post-secondary education institutions and for study at recognised overseas institutions;

-• grant credit for informal learning provided by recognised professional bodies, employers and other authorities, where appropriate certification is available; and
+• grant credit for informal learning where appropriate evidence and/or certification is available.

 Credit granted for prior formal learning is assessed by determining the extent to which the applicant’s prior studies and assessed standards are equivalent to the content and learning outcomes of one or more units of study in the course.
-The educational judgement concerning equivalence is based on the content, standards and assessment in the program or course the RPL applicant has undertaken.
-Credit granted for informal and non-formal learning is assessed by determining the extent to which the applicant has achieved the learning outcomes of one or more units of study in the course.
-The educational judgement concerning equivalence is based on the extent to which the applicant can demonstrate that they have achieved the required learning outcomes.
+Credit granted for informal learning is assessed by determining the extent to which the applicant can evidence the learning outcomes of one or more units of study in the course.

 b.
 Types of Credit